John Frusciante’s 1970s Les Paul Custom

 Specs

-Unfortunately, there doesn’t seem to be much info out there about this guitar.
-The only thing worth noting is that based on the photos, it appears to have a wide body binding, which is typical to the models made post-1975 – so John’s Les Paul was almost certainly not a highly-priced vintage model from the 50s.
+Unfortunately, there’s little detailed information about this guitar.
+From photos, it appears to have wide body binding, a feature typical of models made post-1975.
+This suggests John’s Les Paul was not a high-value vintage model from the 1950s.

-Also, this guitar was mentioned by Robbie Allen, in a recent interview he did with the JF Effects website, but he did not disclose any significant new information regarding it.
+The guitar was also mentioned by Robbie Allen in a 2020 interview with the JF Effects website, although he didn’t provide any significant new details.

 He had a Les Paul too, when he first got his money, he bought two ’69 Stratocasters and a brand-new black Gibson Les Paul Custom [Black Beauty].